Automate accounts payable to optimize revenue and payments

 Sound too good to be true?
 It all starts with digitization and automation, which create efficiency and lead to additional savings through optimization.

 Level one savings – a frictionless payment cycle creates valuable efficiency

-"If you're a business and you're proactive, you will be looking to drive efficiency in your AP operation, trying to minimize the amount of manual work your teams do every day as it relates to the invoice-to-pay or accounts payable process,” says Seth Blacher, senior vice president and head of Global Payables for Global Treasury Management at U.S. Bank.
+"If you're a business and you're proactive, you will be looking to drive efficiency in your AP operation, trying to minimize the amount of manual work your teams do every day as it relates to the invoice-to-pay or accounts payable process,” says Anuradha Somani, Head of Payments, Global Treasury Management at U.S. Bank.
 “You can start with the invoicing process, taking the manual work out of that process, automate matching to the purchase order and moving faster to approval to pay.”